MaxPleaner/ShowScraper/README.md

 ## Setup - Frontend

-1. Make sure you're using Node 14 or newer
+1. Make sure you're using a stable Node version
 2. `cd frontend/react-app`
 3. run `yarn install` to get dependencies
 4. `yarn start` and then open `localhost:3000`